dotnet/docs-aspire/docs/database/postgresql-component.md

 ### Use configuration providers

 The .NET Aspire PostgreSQL component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the `NpgsqlSettings` from _appsettings.json_ or other configuration files by using the `Aspire:Npgsql` key.
+It loads the <xref:Aspire.Npgsql.NpgsqlSettings> from _appsettings.json_ or other configuration files by using the `Aspire:Npgsql` key.
 Example `appsettings.json` that configures some of the options:

 The following example shows an _appsettings.json_ file that configures some of the available options: